 As it stands today, the answer to the question of whether you’ll enjoy your experience with Ecosa is very situation and preference-dependent.
 That being said, don’t forget the 100-night sleep trial - after testing the mattress for more than 3 months, you should definitely be able to know if it lives up to your expectations or not.

-Scientific References Quote contributed by Mushkee Wolf, Certified Gentle Sleep Coach
+Scientific References Contributed by Mushkee Wolf, Certified Gentle Sleep Coach

 1. Kovacs FM, Abraira V, Peña A, et al.: 'Effect of firmness of mattress on chronic non-specific low-back pain: randomised, double-blind, controlled, multicentre trial.'